cstoquer/pixelbox/README.md

 You directly have access to JSON content.

 Because files are loaded inside `assets` object and refered wthout their extension, you cannot have a file and a directory with the same name inside the same directory.

 # Pixelbox API

 Pixelbox expose the following methods directly on the global scope:

-### Graphics
+### Draw Graphics

  - `cls()` clear screen with *paper* color
  - `sprite(n, x, y [,flipH [,flipV [, flipR]]])` draw sprite number `n` on screen at pixel position `(x, y)`.